grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "You had better go down there and get on the sonar with her," Percy said to Hemi.

 Hemi nodded and slipped down through the hatch.
-He put one big hand gently on Cassandra's thin shoulder so he wouldn't surprise her --- she had her eyes closed and seemed to be concentrating on listening.
+He put one big hand gently on Cassandra's thin shoulder so he would not surprise her --- she had her eyes closed and seemed to be concentrating on listening.
 When he touched her she turned and opened her eyes and nodded to him.
 Hemi put the second sonar headset on.

 A minute later he reported to Percy.
 "Sylvia, their diesels are off.
 They are definitely submerged.
 Range... maybe 300 meters.
 Hold on..."

 The signal strength indicator rose slowly.
 Cassandra looked up at Hemi.

-"They are increasing speed Sylvia.
+"They are increasing speed, Sylvia.
 And turning... through our rear port quarter.
 They are going for distance.
 I assume to fire on us."

 In the control room, Bastian overheard this report from Hemi.
 "Maybe they are turning to run away from us," he said to Gregory through the cigarette hanging from his lip.